Musashi13/Earth_DAH/README.md

 ### Possible Partnerships

 - MetaGame
-  1. MG owns and runs recyling facility for plasitcs to be recycled and used in 3-D printers for product production in the real world
+  1. MG owns and runs recyling facility for plasitcs to be recycled and used in 3-D printers for MG product production in the real world
   2. MG takes in TRASH nft and recycles it giving the user PFUEL to be used in 4-D printers in game.
 PFUEL fuels the 4-D printers to produce a pixel block or build a wall, or any other item; why even hot-dog can be made with PFUEL.
 - Plastic Bank
 -